dotnet/docs/docs/standard/index.md

 If you prefer to have a guided tour through major features of .NET, see [Tour of .NET](tour.md).

-For an overview of the various "pieces" of .NET and how they fit together, see [.NET architectural components](components.md).
+For an overview of the various pieces of .NET and how they fit together, see [.NET architectural components](components.md).

 ## New to .NET Core